Cannabis concentrates, and especially dabbing, are the new big thing in stoner circles.

 - Lebanese hash—made by drying flowers and rubbing them on a piece of fabric and then pressing the material into slabs;

-- Charas Hash—made by the well-known hand rolling method;
+- Charas Hash—made by hand rolling flowers;

-- Super Nepalese Hash—also handmade; and,
+- Super Nepalese Hash—also made by hand rolling;

-- Moroccan Slate Hash—made by dry-sifting.
+- Moroccan Slate Hash—made by dry-sifting cannabis flowers.

 How to use hash

-- Another method is to heat up two butter knives, place the piece of hash between them, and inhale the smoke.
+- Another method is to heat up two butter knives, place some hash between them, and inhale the smoke.